 - Temperature sensing the measured battery temperature is used by the chargers in the network for temperature compensated charging and in case of lithium battery for the low temperature cut off. - Battery voltage sensing the measured battery voltage is used by the chargers in the network to to compensate the charge voltage should there be a voltage drop over the battery cables. - Current sensing The measured battery current is used by the charger so it knows the exact tail current at which the absorption stage should end and the float (or equalisation) stage should start.
 To measure the charge current all charge currents from all chargers are combined, or if a battery monitor is part of the network the actual battery current will be used. - Synchronised charging All chargers in the network will act as they were one large charger.
 One of the chargers in the network will assume a master role and the master will dictate the charge algorithm the other chargers will be using.
 All chargers will have follow the same charge algorithm and charge stages.
-The master is selected randomly (not user settable) so it is important that all chargers use the same charge settings.
+The master is selected randomly (not user settable) so it is important that all chargers use the same chge settings.
 During synchronised charging each charger will charge up to its own maximum charge current setting (it is not possible to set a maximum current for the whole network).
-For more information see the the VE.Smart manual located on the VictronConnect App product page.
+For more information see Synchronised charging further details.